 Cash and cash equivalents consist primarily of highly rated money market funds at a variety of well-known institutions with original maturities of three months or less.
-The original cost of these assets approximates fair value due to their short term maturity.
+The original cost of these assets approximates fair value due to their short-term maturity.
+The carrying value of our borrowings associated with the Revolving Credit Facility approximate its fair value due to the variable rate on such debt.

-One of our operations has life insurance policies covering 46 employees with a combined face value of \$42.5 million.
+One of our operations has life insurance policies covering 42 employees with a combined face value of \$31.3 million.
 The policy is invested in mutual funds and the fair value measurement of the cash surrender balance associated with these policies is determined using Level 2 inputs within the fair value hierarchy and will vary with investment performance.
-The cash surrender value of these policies was \$3.5 million as of March 31, 2017 and \$3.7 million as of December 31, 2016.
+The cash surrender value of these policies was \$3.0 million as of March 31, 2018 and \$3.1 million as of December 31, 2017.
 These assets are included in "Other Noncurrent Assets" in our consolidated balance sheets.